NVIDIA-Omniverse/OpenUSD-Code-Samples/CONTRIBUTING.md

 - Avoid introducing unnecessary complexity into existing code so that maintainability and readability are preserved.

-- All development should happen against the "dev" branch of the repository.
-Please make sure the base branch of your pull request is set to the "dev" branch when filing your pull request.
+- All development should happen against the "main" branch of the repository.
+Please make sure the base branch of your pull request is set to the "main" branch when filing your pull request.

 - Try to keep pull requests (PRs) as concise as possible:
   - Avoid committing commented-out code.